 Learning About Obsessive Compulsive Disorder (OCD)

 It’s hard to say what the origin of OCD is, but likely the person has an anxiety disorder to begin with, and somehow the anxiety at one point became lessened after the person did a certain action.
 They learned then that after they do a certain thing, it gets better.
-The anxiety gets worse, so they keep doing the behavior more and more, and in some ways it becomes like an addiction, where they need to do this repetition just to get the same results.
+The anxiety gets worse, so they keep doing the behavior more and more, and in some ways, it becomes like an addiction, where they need to do this repetition just to get the same results.

 Obsessions are repeated thoughts, urges, or mental images that cause anxiety.
 Common symptoms include: